dama-lab/multi-atlas-segmentation/README.md

 **Description**

-This scriptis is created for "Multi-atlas based automatic brain structural parcellation" for mouse brain MRI.
+This bash scripts is created for "Multi-atlas based automatic brain structural parcellation" for mouse brain MRI.
+Prerequisite: NityReg and NitySeg packages (both open-source, details can be found on page: http://cmictig.cs.ucl.ac.uk/research/software/software-nifty).

+The bash script should be compatible on Linux/Windows/Mac, with proper setup.
 For detailed description of the pipeline and to download the mouse brain parcellation atlas, please go the the website: http://cmic.cs.ucl.ac.uk/staff/da_ma/Multi_Atlas/

+** Folders **
+- for_single_workstation: to be used on a single PC.
+- for_cluster: to be run on computer cluster, use parallel image registration to speed-up the process.
+- parameter_samples: sample parameter files that can be fed to the command when running the script [optional].

 **Q/A**

-- What image orientation should my test image be?
+- Q. What image orientation should my test image be?
-The orientation of the default atlas is: RAS.
+A. The orientation of the default atlas is: RAS.
 This script orient_nii.m uses the Matlab NIfTI toolbox (https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) to visualize and determine the orientation, as well as reorient it.

+- Q. Why is my parcellation not properly overlayed with the original image?
+A. First check if your MR image has been properly oriented to RAS (See the Q/A above).
+If that's not the problem, then make sure your MR image has been preprocessed to correct the bias field correction (also called bias field).
+There are several tools that can perform the bias field correction:

+The ANTs tools also provide a handy bias field correction function N4BiasFieldCorrection which used an upgrade version of the N3 algorithm as used in the FreeSurfer's nu_correct, and it can handle the nifti format out-of-the-box as it's using the ITK framework.
+You can check that out  as well.

 **Reference**